-Every year CBSE conducts Joint Entrance Examination Mains.
+Every year CBSE conducts Joint Entrance Examination Mains, but from now a new committee known as NTA (National Testing Academy) has taken the responsibility to conduct the JEE Mains exam.
 Rank obtained in JEE Main is used for under graduate engineering admissions.
 Students who are preparing for JEE Main consist of science students of class 11th and 12th.
 It is important for all aspirants to be aware of Syllabus of JEE Main, JEE Main exam pattern, JEE Main Syllabus, how to prepare for JEE Main, study timetable for JEE Main preparation and best books for JEE Main preparation.
 Through this article, all these points are explained.

 About JEE Main